aikamila/p1-frontend/README.md

 ## New is coming...

 ### It's never enough for those who are passionate about their work.
-New features such as live chat, profile photos and support buttons are coming!
+New features such as live chat, profile photos and support buttons are coming soon!